frc2204/ramdocs/docs/programming/kotlin/fundamentals/intro-to-kotlin.md

     If your answer was `John Doe`, you would be wrong.
 That would be the result if we were to add `John` and `Doe` with a space in between them.
 Don't worry about that though :hugging:

 ??? success "Adding two numbers, `14` + `3` = `???`"
     If we were to add two numbers, `14` and `3`, we would get `17`.
-This is because the `+` operator is defined for numbers, and multiplies them together.
+This is because the `+` operator is defined for numbers, and adds them together.
 Makes sense, right?

 ??? failure "What about two **words**, `1` + `1` = `???`"
     If we were to add two words, `1` and `1`, we would get `11`.
 This is because the `+` operator is defined for words, and concatenates them together.